 Talk to your children.
 Ask what’s bothering them and be proactive about protecting them.
 Monitor their social network profiles and block people who harass them.
 Your child should also know it is safe for them to come to you with questions or concerns at any time.
 It may be appropriate to reach out to school officials if cyberbullying is coming from a known source at your child’s school.
 If your child is being bullied, get help at stopbullying.org

-I hope you find these tips helpful for being aware of the cyberbullying problem and trying to avoid and deal with things as they come up.
-It’s tough protecting your children in a connected world, but when you’re forthright and involved with open lines of communication, it makes it harder for the cyberbullies to win.
+I hope you find these tips helpful for how to prevent cyberbullying.
+It starts with being aware of the cyberbullying problem.
+This will give you the opportunity to talk about it with your kids.
+Hopefully you can avoid problems or deal with things as they come up.
+It can tough protecting your children.
+However, when there are open lines of communication, it makes it harder for the cyberbullies to win.